xfxstudios/express-ddd-api/README.md

 <p>Update url for the specified domain for the tests in the postman environment attached to this repo</p>

 # Modules and Use Case Creation
-<p>To create modulkos and use cases, there is a command that can be used in this way:</p>
+<p>To create modules and use cases, there is a command that can be used in this way:</p>

 ## Module Creation
 ```bash